T-Men: Plot

 Gangsters await O'Brien in his apartment and rough him up, wanting to know his "game".
 They suspect he is a Treasury agent, so he tells them to check with Detroit.
 O'Brien is eventually taken to an exclusive home in Beverly Hills, where he meets a Mr. Triano.
 O'Brien proposes a merger, but Triano says he is all set, so O'Brien threatens to start his own operation.

 O'Brien returns to Detroit and is given a sample of the gang's paper so he can print a bill on it using his plates.
 The result is acceptable, so O'Brien turns over the back plate, but says they'll get the front one when he meets the boss.

 Tony's wife is out shopping with a friend who identifies Tony on the street.
 She attempts to engage him, but Tony claims he isn't married and doesn't know them.
 Tony's wife knows to deny it's Tony, but Schemer, who is with him, is suspicious.

 Moxie locks Schemer into a steam room and turns up the heat, cooking him alive.
 Tony is overheard on a call asking about his wife.
 His cover blown, he is murdered in front of O'Brien.

 It is revealed that the gang's technician, Paul Miller, had worked with August Bauman, the engraver of the plates the bureau is using, so Miller would be able to identify the true engraver.
 O'Brien discovers a claim check in Schemer's room.
 It produces Schemer's coded documentation of all the gang's illegal activities, which he had kept as insurance.

 O'Brien is taken to the gang's base of operation, a docked ship, in order to meet the Chief.
-Miller is summoned in order to verify the provence of the plates, but actually covers for O'Brien; Miller did recognize the plates, but he had realized that O'Brien was an agent early on, and spares him because he wants to become a government witness.
+Miller is summoned in order to verify the provenance of the plates, but actually covers for O'Brien; Miller did recognize the plates, but he had realized that O'Brien was an agent early on, and spares him because he wants to become a government witness.
 Miller is shot; O'Brien is wounded but survives.
 The police arrive, raids are conducted, and the Chief is apprehended.